ENERGY STAR Rebates for Upgrading Your Restaurant Equipment

 - Many of our neighbors in the Southeast may qualify for TVA's EnergyRight Solutions for Business rebate program when they invest in certain categories of energy-efficient cooking equipment.

 - The District of Columbia Sustainable Energy Utility sponsors a similar program, offering cash rebates for certain types of kitchen equipment purchased by business owners in D.C.

-- Restaurant owners in the Midwest should be aware that Xcel Energy provides rebates for a number of ENERGY STAR commercial kitchen purchases to their customers in Minnesota, Colorodo, Michigan, and Wisconsin.
-Similar incentives are available in Northeastern states Maryland and Vermont.
+- Restaurant owners in the Midwest should be aware that Xcel Energy provides rebates for a number of ENERGY STAR commercial kitchen purchases to their customers in Minnesota, Colorado, Michigan, and Wisconsin.
+Similar incentives are available in Maryland and Vermont.

 - California is the land of milk and honey for ENERGY STAR rebates.
 Pacific Electric and Gas customers are eligible for some of the most attractive rebates and incentives in the country through their Food Service Technology Center.
 Many restaurant owners are eligible for 0% interest loans of up to $100,000 dollars for purchasing energy-efficient equipment.
 Cash rebates are available for up to $1,000 dollars on certain pieces of equipment.

 - Business owners in Southern California may benefit from Southern California Edison's Energy Efficient Express Solutions, which offers rebates for energy-saving upgrades to specific types of kitchen and building equipment.
 SCE's customers may also be eligible for custom incentives that are tailored to their unique situation through the Energy Efficiency Customized Solutions, through which rebate amounts are determined by the amount of energy a business saves over a 12-month period when they make green upgrades.